Grant Proposal Guidelines

 The Douglass Cater Society offers Junior Fellows an opportunity to obtain grants to pursue independent research projects or internships that will enrich and deepen their educational experience at Washington College.

-Your proposal must be made using the standard application form.
+You must use the standard application form.
 Your application must include the following items:

 Provide a general understanding of the nature of the project you are proposing.